MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-gpu-node-pool.md

 # Keyword: Run GPU workloads on Kubernetes
 ---

-# Using GPU for compute-intensive workloads in AKS hybrid
+# Use GPU for compute-intensive workloads in AKS hybrid

 Graphical Processing Units (GPU) are used for compute-intensive workloads such as machine learning, deep learning and more.